greysonDEV/dotfiles/README.md

 # Greyson's OSX dotfiles!

-**Disclaimer:** Please do not blindly employ my dotfiles and the settings they entail before knowing what each one does.
+**Disclaimer:** Please do not hastily employ my dotfiles without understanding what each one entails and the settings they change.
 Use at your own risk!

 ### Contents
 * vim (plugin manager: [`vim-plug`](https://github.com/junegunn/vim-plug))